What Are My Rights as a Pedestrian in Maryland?

 Before you step off a curb at a crosswalk (even if you have the right-of-way), look both ways for oncoming traffic.
 It is against the law to leave the curb if an oncoming driver does not reasonably have enough time to stop, regardless of who has the right-of-way.
 If you step out when it is not safe to do so, you may be liable if a driver strikes you – meaning you may not be eligible for compensation from the driver.
 Be careful when crossing the street, despite lawfully having the right-of-way.
 If you cross anywhere other than an intersection or crosswalk in Maryland, you could be breaking the law (jaywalking).
 This could diminish your odds of securing compensation from a driver’s insurance company.
 Try not to cross anywhere but at marked intersections and/or crosswalks.

 In Maryland, the at-fault party will owe victims compensation for their damages, typically through their auto insurance policies.
 As a pedestrian, a driver may owe you compensation if you had the right-of-way when your accident occurred.
 The driver may be at fault for your collision and legally responsible.
 If you think a driver is responsible for your damages, file a claim with his or her auto insurance company.
 Maryland’s traditional fault insurance system should make you eligible for damage recovery.

 - Disability costs

 If you suffered catastrophic or permanently disabling injuries in a pedestrian collision, your compensation award may include lifelong health care.
-A pedestrian accident lawyer could help you achieve the best possible compensation award for your unique damages.
+A Clinton personal injury attorney could help you achieve the best possible compensation award for your unique damages.
 As a pedestrian in Maryland, you have the right to go up against an at-fault driver in pursuit of damages through an insurance claim or a personal injury lawsuit after a collision.
 An attorney can help you choose the best outlet for recovery for your particular case, as well as keep you informed about your rights as a pedestrian.